 Amidst the busyness of this world, where we are bombarded by so many different messages from so many different directions, we need to stop.
 We need this every day.
 At least once in the day, ideally in the morning, but I would say throughout the day to have moments, to find moments where we just stop and listen to what God is saying to us.
 The beauty is, we don’t have to wait for some audible voice.
 We have the word of God in front of us in The Bible.
 All we have to do is open it up, pull it up on our phones, and we can read it.

 Amidst everything else you’re tempted to look at all in your phone, whether it’s this app or this email or whatever it might be.
-Let’s just stop at different points during today and just open up The Bible on our phones and say, “Speak Lord, for your servant hears.”
+Let’s just stop at different points during today and just open up The Bible on our phones and say, “Speak Lord, for your servant hears”.
 Just read a few verses, or a chapter, whatever it may be.
 Oh God, we pray for this kind of listening heart, this kind of posture before you.
-I pray for this in my life, I pray for this in others who are listening to this right now, God, that you would make us servants who listen, who stop and listen.
+I pray for this in my life.
+I pray for this in others who are listening to this right now, God, that you would make us servants who listen, who stop and listen.

 God, please help us amidst all the messages we are bombarded with, all the intake of information around us.
 We can spend so much time on our phones looking at so many different things, reading so many different things, watching so many different things.
 In front of TV, Netflix, in front of our computers or other devices, just kind of scrolling from one thing to the next.
 God, we pray amidst all these messages that we listen to, help us to stop and listen to you.

 We pray that as you speak to us, you would help us to receive your word and to respond in obedience to it.
 God, we pray you’d help us to approach your word, unlike anything else in this world, with a humility and a submission to it, that says whatever you say to us as your servants will lead, guide, direct, control our lives.
 Your word is good.
 We praise you for it.
 We praise you for this gift we have in The Bible.
-We praise you for your revelation to us, for your voice that actively speaks to us when we open it.
+And we praise you for your revelation to us.
+For your voice that actively speaks to us when we open it.
 So God, make us listening servants today.
 In Jesus’ name we pray, Amen.